Polypants/threejs_tutorial/README.md

 # A Three.js Tutorial

-This tutorial will walk you through the basics of setting up a scene, to using cube environment maps, bump texture maps, and reflective textures.
+This tutorial will walk you through the basics of setting up a scene, using cube environment maps, bump texture maps, and reflective textures.

 ## The Project